okalangkenneth/DefectTracker/README.md

 ## General Information
  Defect Tracker allows users of a system to keep track of notable defects during the project development process.
  The time the defect was found and its description are reported by the application user and the most urgent ones can be worked on first by the development team.
 Defect Tracker can be customized to one's needs.This could be for example in tracking bugs in software development, in the manufacturing sector, or for delivery notifications.

 ## Technologies Used
 - Visual Studio - 2019
 - ASP.NET
 - Blazor
 - SQl Server Developer

+## Features
+- Authentication and Authorization: Secure user access and role-based functionalities.
+- Database Operations: Inserting, updating, and deleting records from a database.
+- Forms and Validation: Efficient data input with validation checks.
+- Email Notification: Notify users or administrators via email.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)
 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup

 ## Usage
 ## Project Status